ASM-Monirul-Islam/hafizasartanddecor-django/README.md

 ## 📄 License

-This project is for personal/educational use.
-All handcrafted product images and branding belong to **Hafiza's Art & Decor**.
+This project is for **Hafiza's Art & Decor** and is intended for production and business use.

+All rights are reserved.
+Unauthorized copying, distribution, or modification of this codebase without permission is strictly prohibited.